Christopher Bell (racing driver): 2024: Late-season controversy

 Bell started the 2024 season with another third-place finish at the 2024 Daytona 500.
 During the season, he won at Phoenix, Charlotte, and New Hampshire.
 At Martinsville during the playoffs, Bell ran against the outside wall in a move similar to Ross Chastain's "Hail Melon" to finish eighteenth, but NASCAR, which had banned the move in 2023, penalized him to 22nd place, the last car one lap down.
-Instead of being tied with William Byron in playoff points because of his placing, it resulted in him being eliminated from the playoffs.
+Instead of being tied with William Byron in playoff points because of his placement, it resulted in him being eliminated from the playoffs.

-During the Xfinity season, Bell drove the JGR No. 20 to win at New Hampshire and Darlington.
+During the Xfinity season, Bell drove the JGR No. 20 to wins at New Hampshire and Darlington.